diarmidmackenzie/key-bindings/README.md

+#### Other options

+You can also set "bindings: none" to explicitly set no bindings (or clear previously configured bindings).

+### Repeated Key presses

+When a key is held down, this will typically cause the keyDown event to fire multiple times.

+These are handled as follows:

-Note that when a key is held down, this will typically cause the keyDown event to fire multiple times, meaning that multiple events will be emitted.
-The fact that a keypress is a repeat is encoded in the event object, so these could be filtered out in the downstream application if desired.
+- For events, multiple events are emitted, one for each keypress.
+The fact that a keypress is a repeat is encoded in the event object (event.repeat boolean), so these could be filtered out in the downstream application if desired.
 See: https://stackoverflow.com/questions/7686197/how-can-i-avoid-autorepeated-keydown-events-in-javascript
+- For states, the state transition only occurs on a first keypress, never on a repeat keypress.
+Why this matters is that if a key is already pressed down before an object is created, the keypress won't cause a state transition on that object until the key is explicitly pressed *after* object creation